kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/filesystem.md

 ## spec.backend.file

-To use Filesystem as storage backend in Vault server, specify the `spec.backend.file` in [VaultServer](/docs/concepts/vault-server-crds/vaultserver.md) CRD.
+To use file system as storage backend in Vault server, specify the `spec.backend.file` in [VaultServer](/docs/concepts/vault-server-crds/vaultserver.md) CRD.

 ```yaml
 spec: